DevDiegoVillalobos/LoanCalculator/README.md

 The MortgageCalculator component is located in the app/components/mortgage_calculator.tsx file.
 You can modify the initial values and customize the display of the button with the following props:

    1. amountMortg: Initial principal amount.
    2. interestRate: Initial annual interest rate.
    3. loanTerm: Initial loan term in years.
    4. displayButton: Boolean to determine whether to display the button (default is false).
    5. buttonText: Text for the optional button (only relevant if displayButton is true).
    6. buttonLink: Link to navigate when the button is clicked (only relevant if displayButton is true).

-Feel free to copy and paste the MortgageCalculator component and import it into other parts of your application, adjusting the props as needed.
+Feel free to copy and paste the MortgageCalculator component and import it into other parts of your application, adjusting the props as needed and example of this is on app/calculator/page.tsx.